xat/castnow/README.md

 ffmpeg to be installed on your computer.
 The play / pause controls are currently not supported in transcode mode.

-* `--device "my chromecast"` If you have more than one chromecast in your network use the `--device` option to specify the device on which you want to start casting.
+* `--device "my chromecast"` If you have more than one Chromecast in your network, use the `--device` option to specify the device on which you want to start casting.
-Otherwise castnow will just use the first device it finds in the network.
+Otherwise, castnow will just use the first device it finds in the network.

 * `--address <IP>` The IP address or hostname of your chromecast.
 This will skip the MDNS scan.

-* `--subtitles <path/URL>` This can be a path or URL to a vtt or srt file which contains subtitles.
+* `--subtitles <path/URL>` This can be a path or URL to a vtt or srt file that contains subtitles.

-* `--myip <IP>` Your main IP address (useful if you have multiple network adapters)
+* `--myip <IP>` Your main IP address \(useful if you have multiple network adapters)

 * `--quiet` Hide the player timeline.